aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

    --es_host https://YOUR_SOURCE_ES_HOST
    ```

-1. **Collect data from the target service after migration**: After the migration is
+1. **Collect data from the target service after migration**: After migration, collect
-   complete, collect data from the target Aiven for OpenSearch service and save it in
+   data from the target Aiven for OpenSearch service and save it in
    a separate JSON file (for example, `file2.json`) using the same script:

    ```bash